| |

 • Do NOT use the copyrighted photos for your product listing.

-Please note – these sizes are just a rough guide, you can knit this shawl until it is comfortable for you to wear – test it out against yourself to see if you want to make the length shorter or longer before casting off.
+Please note – these sizes are just a rough guide; you can knit this shawl until it is comfortable for you to wear – test it out against yourself to see if you want to make the length shorter or longer before casting it off.

-You can wear the shawl over your shoulders, wrapped into your shoulders as Claire wears it, or to close with a shawl pin.
+You can wear the shawl over your shoulders, wrapped into your shoulders as Claire wears it, or close it with a shawl pin.

 • M – Width tip to tip – 58 inches/147 cm